fallen-icarus/cardano-swaps/README.md

 Yes.
 Yes it will.
 TVL is a silly metric.
 It is a measure of who can be most inefficient with DeFi capital.

+#### I have an idea for how to improve the protocol.
+Where should I go?

+Feel free to use either the Issue section or the Discussion section on the Cardano-Swaps repo.
+Any feedback that can improve the protocol is welcome!

+#### When Mainnet?

+Currently, aiken is still in the alpha phase and therefore, this protocol should also be considered in the alpha phase.
+Mainnet release ideally should happen after:

+1. aiken stabilizes
+2. Cardano-Swaps undergoes a security audit

+That being said, this protocol is fully peer-to-peer.
+If some community members are willing to accept the risks, nobody can stop them from using this protocol right now.

 ## Conclusion
 The cardano-swaps protocol has all of the desired properties of a highly scalable DEX.
 Thanks to the use of beacon tokens, decentralization is no longer limited by the design of DEXs.
 Instead, the limiting factor is now the off-chain querying.
 However, innovations in this space are still in the early days.
 The Koios API is an example of a more decentralized off-chain platform.
 As the technology improves, the decentralization of this protocol will improve as well.